shuttle1987/PythonProfilingExample/README.md

 # PythonProfilingExample

+There's a couple of example snippets of sorting code in `sorting.py` including everyone's favorite bogosort for extra slow (factorial complexity) sorting performance.

 ## cProfile

 You can get a sense of the runtime of Python code with the standard library module cProfile